Tuition Subsidies & Local Resources

 Becoming a parent is a major change that affects every aspect of life.
 It is normal to feel overwhelmed, uncertain, and sensitive as you learn about motherhood, especially in the first few weeks.
 However, if the troubles with adjusting to your new role persist, getting information and help as soon as possible will make a big difference in your ability to cope.

-click here for the latest information from The Cape & Islands Maternal Depression Task Force
+click here for the latest information from the Cape and Islands Perinatal Wellness Alliance.

 Monomoy Early Childhood Family Resource Center –

 Our mission is to help families raising young children in Chatham and Harwich access information, programs, resources and referral services to meet their needs using a strenth-based approach.